TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-oss/ce-kubernetes.md

 Go to [Tyk OSS Helm Charts]({{< ref "tyk-oss/ce-helm-chart" >}}) for detailed installation instructions.

 ### Tyk Operator and Ingress
 For GitOps workflow used with the *Tyk Gateway* or setting it as a Kubernetes ingress controller, Tyk Operator enables you to manage API definitions, security policies and other Tyk features using Kubernetes manifest files.
+To get started go to [Tyk Operator]({{< ref "tyk-stack/tyk-operator/getting-started-tyk-operator.md" >}}).